Notes on the Geography of Burma / Myanmar: Rangoon / Yangon

-Rangoon, or Yangon as the government now prefers it to be known, is miles behind the capitals of other Asian countries.
+Rangoon, or Yangon as the government prefers it to be known, is miles behind the capitals of other Asian countries.
 This is partly a consequence of Burma's post-independence choice of economic self-sufficiency.
 It's also partly a result of the government's ineptitude at doing anything besides retaining power and selling resources.
-On top of all that, Western investors have stayed away from the available opportunities, which has reduced the flow of investment funds to Thai and Chinese players who can't understand the fuss Westerners make about ethics.
-One small result is that Rangoon is an unintentional museum of colonial urbanism, like Calcutta and Dhaka but more so.
+On top of all that, investors have stayed either because of sanctions or their own caution, with the exception of Thai and Chinese investors who can't understand the fuss about ethics.
+Rangoon in this way has become an unintended museum of colonial urbanism, like Calcutta and Dhaka but more so.

 The British moved the capital of Burma here from Mawlamyine (Moulmein) in the early 1850s.
 Under the direct supervision of Lord Dalhousie, they laid out a network of gridded streets along the Rangoon River.
 The result was a paragon of geometry, with superblocks measuring 800 by 850 feet and rimmed by major avenues.
 The longer dimension was to accommodate a 50-foot street bisecting the superblocks, which were then each trisected by 30-foot streets to create narrow but long blocks.
 Like street patterns around the world, this one proved ineradicable: you see it here, 150 years after Dalhousie.